Green neighborhoods take root in Maine

 The more developers can find, purposefully design, develop and sell properties such as Baird Landing, Douglas Ridge and Kelsey Brook, the more difficult it will be for other developers to build out land in ways that are less concerned with energy efficiency.
 Perhaps these pioneering efforts will lead to a simpler path for Mainers to plug into a greener lifestyle, one well-designed cul-de-sac at a time.

-This article was reprinted from the 2018 fall/winter issue of Green & Healthy Maine HOMES.
+This article originally appeared in the 2018 fall/winter issue of Green & Healthy Maine HOMES.
 Subscribe today!